Fire Science

 Semester Hours 3

 This course targets fire investigators, police officers, and company-level officers with a desire to learn more about determining the origin and cause of fire.
-Students wishing to attend this course should be prepared for an intense week of training and practical skills application.
-Topics covered include: Determining the Point of Origin, Burn Patterns, Evidence Collection and Analysis, Interviewing Techniques, and Court Procedure and Testifying.
+Students attending this course should be prepared for an intense week of training and practical skills application.
+Topics covered include Determining the Point of Origin, Burn Patterns, Evidence Collection and Analysis, Interviewing Techniques, and Court Procedure and Testifying.

 FSC 251: Fire Inspector I